Code-Institute-Submissions/5km-parks-MP2/README.md

 #### New User Stories
-- I want the purpose to be obvious or easy to figure out
+- I want the app purpose to be obvious or easy to figure out
 - I want to have access to the information available in as few steps of possible
 - I definitely want to know the walking time and distance.
 - I want to see parks at a closer proximity.